-Submission deadlines are noted in the course schedule (kursöversikt on course page and on Canvas) and in the course calendar in Canvas.
+Submission deadlines are noted in the overview schedule of the course (kursöversikt, see course page and Canvas) and in the course calendar in Canvas.
 All submissions/hand-ins, e.g. reviews, are handled in Canvas where instructions for this are found.